-- Upgrades to facilities air conditioning, increased shade, replacement of fencing, newer housing - Upgrades equipment more frequently bed, muzzles, leads, trailers, vehicles - Utilise well performed sires when breeding - Travel more frequently to access specialist greyhound veterinarians
+- Upgrades to facilities air conditioning, increased shade, replacement of fencing, newer housing - Upgrades equipment more frequently bed, muzzles, leads, trailers, vehicles - Utilise well performed sires when breeding

-Upgrade of the types of feed used; eg premium kibbles
+- Travel more frequently to access specialist greyhound veterinarians - Upgrade of the types of feed used; eg premium kibbles

-At the implementation of travel allowance a significant increase to the welfare of greyhounds was observed by industry administrators.
-This routine amount of funds aided participants in seeking additional precautionary veterinary reviews prior to racing, higher grade feeds and improvement to facilities.
+At the implementation of travel allowance around 2012 saw a significant increase to the welfare of greyhounds.
+This routine amount of funds offset in the industry's view participants seeking additional precautionary veterinary reviews prior to racing, higher grade feeds and improvement to facilities.

 Where these routine amounts can be routinely increased the improvements to greyhounds across the State are seen.
-GCNSW believes that industry returns and infrastructure work are the two key areas which have not received adequate allocation of the increased industry revenue.
+Dubbo GRC believes that industry returns and infrastructure work are the two key areas which have not received adequate allocation of the increased industry revenue.
+This is demonstrated within Dubbo's Greyhound Racing Act review submission.
 Given the link to increased individual animal welfare outcome participant returns must remain a key priority for the commercial operators of the industry.